PKalico/hkincer.github.io/README.md

 # hkincer.github.io

-# These are sample file for an HTML/CSS web design class.
+These are sample files for an HTML/CSS web design class.